What a 12-Year Tulum Resident Actually Thinks About the Place

 Spending all their time — and money — on the beach road.

 Tulum Pueblo — the actual town, 3 km from the beach — has taquerias where dinner for two costs $8-12 USD.
-The same quality ingredients, the same talented cooks, without the Instagram tax.
+Same quality ingredients, same talented cooks, none of the Instagram tax.

-My rule: sleep in Pueblo (or at a mid-range hotel on the beach road if you want luxury), eat in Pueblo, and bike to the beach for the day.
-You'll spend 70% less.
+The smart play: sleep in Pueblo (or at a mid-range hotel on the beach road if you want the luxury), eat in Pueblo, and bike to the beach for the day.
+You'll spend about 70% less.

 Taqueria Honorio.
 Full stop.
-This is the best taco in the Yucatan Peninsula and I will argue this with anyone.
+This is the best taco on the Yucatan Peninsula, and it's worth the detour alone.

 Antonio Honorio opens at 7AM and cooks until the meat runs out — usually by 1PM.
-His cochinita pibil (slow-roasted pulled pork in achiote and citrus) on a handmade tortilla with pickled onions: 35 MXN ($2).
+His cochinita pibil (slow-roasted pulled pork in achiote and citrus) on a handmade tortilla with pickled onions runs 35 MXN ($2).
 His chicharon (fried pork belly) taco: 40 MXN.

-Arrive by 11AM or risk him being sold out.
-It's on a side street in Pueblo.
-No Instagram aesthetic.
-Plastic chairs.
-A woman making tortillas by hand on a comal next to the counter.
+Arrive by 11AM or risk a sold-out counter.
+You'll find it on a side street in Pueblo — no Instagram aesthetic, just plastic chairs and a woman pressing tortillas by hand on a comal beside the counter.

-Other spots I eat at regularly: Burrito Amor (vegetarian burritos, 85-120 MXN), La Chiapaneca (Chiapas-style tamales, 30 MXN), and Matcha Mama (yes, it's trendy, but the bowls are genuinely good, 180 MXN).
+Other Pueblo regulars worth a stop: Burrito Amor (vegetarian burritos, 85-120 MXN), La Chiapaneca (Chiapas-style tamales, 30 MXN), and Matcha Mama (yes, it's trendy, but the bowls are genuinely good, 180 MXN).

 Q: Which cenotes are worth visiting?

 Gran Cenote is the most famous: crystal-clear water, stalactites, turtles, and underwater caves.
 Entry: 500 MXN ($29).
 It's beautiful but crowded after 10AM.
-Go at opening (8:15AM) and you'll have 30 minutes of relative peace.
+Arrive at opening (8:15AM) and you'll get 30 minutes of relative peace.

 Cenote Dos Ojos has the best snorkeling — two connected cenotes with 60-meter visibility and a bat cave you can dive into.
 Entry: 400 MXN ($23).
-The water is 25°C year-round.
+The water holds at 25°C year-round.

-My actual favorite: Cenote Calavera.
-It's smaller, rougher around the edges, and you jump in through holes in the limestone ceiling.
+For something rawer, point yourself toward Cenote Calavera.
+It's smaller, rougher around the edges, and you drop in through holes in the limestone ceiling.
 Entry: 250 MXN ($15).
-Less touristy.
+Far less touristy.

-Rules for all cenotes: no chemical sunscreen (biodegradable only, enforced at entry), shower before swimming, don't touch formations.
+Rules apply at every cenote: no chemical sunscreen (biodegradable only, enforced at entry), shower before swimming, never touch the formations.
 These are sacred Maya sites and ecologically fragile.

 Q: What about the sargassum problem?

-This is the thing tourism boards don't want to talk about.
-Brown sargassum seaweed washes up on Tulum beaches heavily from April through August.
-It smells, it makes swimming unpleasant, and some years it's meters thick on the sand.
+This is the part tourism boards prefer to skip.
+Brown sargassum seaweed washes onto Tulum beaches heavily from April through August.
+It smells, it makes swimming unpleasant, and in some years it piles meters thick on the sand.

-Some beach hotels clean their stretch daily (at enormous cost).
-Public beaches may not be cleaned.
+Some beach hotels clean their stretch daily, at enormous cost.
+Public beaches often go uncleaned.
 The further south you go on the beach road, the worse it tends to be.

-Check real-time conditions on SargassumMonitoring before booking.
-November through March typically has the cleanest beaches.
-If you're coming April-August, plan cenote and ruin days instead of beach days.
+Check real-time conditions on SargassumMonitoring before you book.
+November through March typically brings the cleanest beaches.
+If your trip lands in April-August, plan cenote and ruin days instead of beach days and you'll never feel cheated.

 Q: Is Tulum safe?